oscarkarnalim/CCC/README.md

 values: 'java' for Java, 'python' for Python, 'csharp' for C#, 'cpp' for C++, 'sql' for SQL, 'haskell' for Haskell, or 'r' for R.

 ## Acknowledgment
-This tool uses [ANTLR](https://www.antlr.org/) to tokenise given program,
+This tool uses [ANTLR](https://www.antlr.org/) to tokenise given programs.